Westmoreland (1791 ship)

 Westmoreland was launched on the Thames in 1791.
-She made two voyages as a slave ship, and between them cruized as a privateer for some months.
-She then traded between Britain and the Mediterranean until he was last listed in 1814.
+She made two voyages as a slave ship in the triangular trade in enslaved people.
+Between these voyages she cruised as a privateer for some months.
+She then traded between Britain and the Mediterranean.
+She was last listed in 1814.

 Career

 Although she was launched in 1791, Westmoreland first appeared in Lloyd's Register (LR) only in 1801.

+1st voyage transporting enslaved people (1802–1804): Westmoreland sailed from Liverpool on 14 October 1802.
+In 1802, 155 vessels sailed from English ports, bound on voyages to acquire and transport enslaved people; 122 of these vessels sailed from Liverpool.

-1st Slave voyage (1802–1804): Westmoreland sailed from Liverpool on 14 October 1802.
-She acquired her slaves in the Gold Coast region and arrived with 149 slaves at Trinidad on 22 November 1803.
+Westmoreland acquired captives in the Gold Coast region and arrived with 149 slaves at Trinidad on 22 November 1803.
 War with France had resumed while she was on her voyage and Captain Peter Cormack received a letter of marque on 25 July 1803.
 She left Trinidad on 9 April 1804 and arrived back at Liverpool on 25 May.
 She had left Liverpool with 24 crew members and she suffered three crew deaths on the voyage.

 On her return Westmoreland became a privateer, before reverting to the slave trade.

 Privateer: Captain Thomas Goodall acquired a letter of marque on 11 January 1805.
 Westmoreland, Goodall, master, captured the polacre Conception at 36°50′N 19°40′W. Conception had been sailing from Vera Cruz to Spain with a cargo of 130 tons of sugar, a quantity of dye wood, and 68,000 dollars.
 Conception arrived at Liverpool on 28 February.
 As Conception sailed for Liverpool she left Westmoreland in chase of another Spanish vessel.